 Today’s groundbreaking ceremony at the Upper Town Dam in Lisbon highlighted the project, which will remove the Upper Town Dam and the Mill Remnant Dam and restore and revegetate adjacent riverbanks.
 Removing these two unstable dams will eliminate public safety hazards, reduce flooding risk, and improve access to nature and recreation opportunities for neighboring communities.
 The project was made possible in part by $350,000 in Bipartisan Infrastructure Law funding through the U.S Fish and Wildlife’s National Fish Passage Program.
 An additional $300,000 came from Atlantic Salmon Federation, Maine Department of Marine Resources, the National Fish and Wildlife Foundation National Coastal Resilience Fund, and partners.

-Removing these dams in combination with other restoration projects will benefit wildlife by improving aquatic habitat and opening fish passage in the Androscoggin watershed.
+Removing these dams in combination with other restoration projects will benefit wildlife by improving aquatic habitat and openingin the Androscoggin watershed.
 Restoration of the Sabattus River is expected to result in 2,429 acres of lake and pond habitat and 75 miles of river and stream habitat becoming accessible to alewife, blueback herring, American shad, federally endangered Atlantic salmon, and American eel, which need to migrate between fresh and saltwater to complete their lifecycles.
 Once access is restored, a self-sustaining run of nearly 500,000 adult alewife from Sabattus Pond could return to the Androscoggin Watershed each year.

 The Service’s National Fish Passage Program supports aquatic ecosystem restoration projects and restores free-flowing waters, allowing for enhanced fish migration.
 These projects also help mitigate the effects of by removing or bypassing natural and man-made barriers that could be problematic during flooding events.